Zero-Freeness is All You Need: A Weitz-Type FPTAS for the Entire Lee-Yang Zero-Free Region: LDC and SSM for Other Models

 \subsubsection{Uniform bound}

-Galvin and coauthors claim that the independence polynomial of a hypergraph with maximum degree $\Delta$ is zero-free in the disk $\D_{\lambda_s(\Delta+1)}$ \cite{galvin2024zeroes}.
-Later, Bencs and Buys \cite{bencs2023optimal} improve the zero-free region to $\D_{\lambda_s(\Delta)}$ and provide another zero-free region around the Shearer's bound $(0,\lambda_c(\Delta))$, extending the result from graphs to hypergraphs as shown in \cite{peters2019conjecture}.
-With the zero-free region, we can extend the result in \cite{regts2023absence} of the graph independence polynomial to hypergraphs.
+Galvin and coauthors~\cite{galvin2024zeroes} proved that the independence polynomial of a hypergraph with maximum degree $\Delta$ is zero-free in the disk $\D_{\lambda_s(\Delta+1)}$.
+Later, Bencs and Buys \cite{bencs2025optimal} improve the zero-free region to $\D_{\lambda_s(\Delta)}$ and provide another zero-free region around the Shearer's bound $(0,\lambda_c(\Delta))$, extending the result from graphs to hypergraphs as shown in \cite{peters2019conjecture}.
+With the zero-free region and the LDC established in \Cref{lem:hyper-LDC} , we can extend the result in \cite{regts2023absence} of the graph independence polynomial to hypergraphs.

-\begin{lemma}[Theorem 1.1 in \cite{bencs2023optimal}] Let $\Delta \geq 2$.
+\begin{lemma}[Theorem 1.1 in \cite{bencs2025optimal}] Let $\Delta \geq 2$.
 For any hypergraph $H=(V,E)$ with maximum degree at most $\Delta$ and $\vlambda \in \C^V$ with $|\lambda_v| \leq \lambda_s(\Delta)$ for all $v\in V$ we have $Z_H(\lambda) \neq 0$. \end{lemma}

-\begin{lemma}[Theorem 1.2 in \cite{bencs2023optimal}] Let $\Delta \geq 3$.
+\begin{lemma}[Theorem 1.2 in \cite{bencs2025optimal}] Let $\Delta \geq 3$.
 There exists an open neighborhood $U_\Delta$ of the interval $(0,\lambda_c(\Delta))$ such that for any hypergraph $H=(V,E)$ with maximum degree at most $\Delta$ and $\lambda \in U$ we have $Z_H(\lambda) \neq 0$. \end{lemma}

 \begin{lemma} Let $\Delta \geq 3$, $H$ be a hypergraph with maximum degree at most $\Delta$, $\sigma_\Lambda$ be a partial configuration on $\Lambda \subseteq V$, $v$ be a proper vertex to $\sigma_\Lambda$.
 If $\lambda \in (\D_{\lambda_s(\Delta)} \cup U_\Delta) \backslash \{0\}$, then $P_{H,v}^{\sigma_\Lambda}(\lambda)$ avoids $0$ and $1$. \end{lemma}